charite-uwatwembi/wallet-web-app/README.md

 7. **Profile and Settings**:
    - Customize user profiles and configure app settings.

-This  application is designed with a modern UI using React and TypeScript, featuring animations and responsiveness for an intuitive user experience.
+This web application is designed with a modern UI using React and TypeScript, featuring animations and responsiveness for an intuitive user experience.

 ---
 ## Deployed link